CPoS Changes - Effective Fall 2021

 - How will courses needed for double majors be treated?

-Undergraduate double majors must be officially declared and reflected in Degree Works by the census date (14th calendar day of a full term for fall or spring semester) to be included as eligible coursework for federal financial aid.
+Undergraduate double majors must be officially declared and reflected in Degree Works by the census date (14th calendar day of a full term for fall or spring semester) to be included as eligible coursework for federal/state financial aid.

 - How will courses needed for completion of minors be treated?

-Your undergraduate minor must be officially declared and reflected in Degree Works by the census date (14th calendar day of a full term for fall or spring semester) to be included as eligible coursework for federal financial aid.
+Your undergraduate minor must be officially declared and reflected in Degree Works by the census date (14th calendar day of a full term for fall or spring semester) to be included as eligible coursework for federal/state financial aid.

 - I’m enrolled in 12 undergraduate hours, but 4 of those...